gvwilson/sensibleadventures/bookster/new.md

 "Ow!"
 A small figure struggled furiously, trying to slip out of the oversized coat the bookster had caught.
 "Let go of me!"

-"Oy, what's going on here?" the bosun asked.
+"Hoy, what's going on here?" the bosun asked.

 "I didn't do anything!
 He just grabbed me!
 Stinking groundling!
 Let go!"
 The boy Razi had grabbed was a head shorter than Erileine, his